Retropaint/skelform_user_docs/src/starter-guide/finale.md

 So, where to go from here?

-If your art program of choice can export .psd files, check out the [PSD Rigging](/psd.md) section for how you can structure your work to be immediately usable as a SkelForm rig.
-This way you won't have to create it from scratch.
+To speed up rig creation and prototyping, check out [PSD Rigging](/psd.md) for automatically importing and generating rigs from .psd files.

+For more advanced rigging, check out
+[Inverse Kinematics](../inverse-kinematics.md) for automated bending of multiple bones.
+Also works with PSDs!

 ## Exporting